dherzey/bechdel-movies/README.md

 ## Recommendations
 - add other additional analysis and measures, such as whether having more women in the cast/crew affects the Bechdel test score of a movie
 - add additional charts in the dashboard and enhance visualization
+- try to incorporate other tests to compare with the Bechdel test
 - further develop and organize dbt models and configurations
 - store variables in a single file for easier update or changes